ctbuckley/DarkerNotes/README.md

-# Csci201Project3 - Tentative name: google_dark
+# Darker Notes
-This repository contains all the pertinent information on our CSCI 201L Project.
+This repository contains all the pertinent information on our Markdown and LaTeX Note Editor.
 Our team is composed of: Alexander Gednov, Connor Buckley, Hriday Panchasara, Laurence Fong, and Tong Wu.
 See the appropriate documents for details on the different parts of our project.